Ather says its e-scooters have helped save 30 metric tons of CO2

 (Also Read: Bajaj Chetak Electric vs TVS iQube vs Ather 450X: City-wise availability July'21)

 Ather Energy said that it has undergone a comprehensive assessment utilising Aspire Impact’s proprietary 4P framework.
-It has also been awarded the Aspire Impact’s Gold Leaf accreditation for its work, the company added.
+The battery-powered vehicles maker has also been awarded the Aspire Impact’s Gold Leaf accreditation for its work, it announced in a press note earlier on Tuesday.
 Ather also claims that it is the second automotive company in the world, besides Tesla Inc., to roll out an Impact report.

 The company has announced that its vehicles reduced 7.5 metric tons of CO2 emissions in FY2019-2020.
 For the record, it is somewhat equivalent to 15 years of riding a 125cc scooter.
 In addition, it was also informed that till date, over 40 million green kilometres have been ridden which is equivalent to saving 30 metric tonnes of CO2.